-Noah's research is situated within literacy-and-identity studies, and engages critical narrative analysis, discourse analysis, Youth Participatory Action Research, and teacher collaborative analysis/action research.
+Noah's research is situated within literacy-and-identity studies and engages critical narrative analysis, discourse analysis, Youth Participatory Action Research, and teacher collaborative analysis/action research.
 His most recent research documents the ways individual young men of color attending second-chance secondary-level educational programs resist and renegotiate negative positionings of who they are and can become.
-Noah’s ongoing research interests are: 1) to document the linguistic and other social processes that marginalize youth, 2) to explore and implement pedagogical and activist practices that can work to mitigate these processes of marginalization, and 3) to both research and enact meaningful teacher education that prepares candidates to engage this work.
+Noah’s ongoing research interests are 1) to document the linguistic and other social processes that marginalize youth, 2) to explore and implement pedagogical and activist practices that can work to mitigate these processes of marginalization, and 3) to both research and enact meaningful teacher education that prepares candidates to engage this work.

-Noah Asher Golden worked in the New York City public school system for fifteen years.
+Noah Asher Golden worked in the New York City public school system for 15 years.
 For the majority of his K-12 teaching career, Noah taught English at a second-chance alternative high school located in the heart of the South Bronx.
 Prior to teaching at the secondary level, Noah taught upper elementary students in Washington Heights, teaching all subjects in the fourth and fifth grades.
 To bridge his upper-elementary and secondary-level teaching, Noah spent a year as a substitute teacher at the junior high level.
 For his final four years working in K-12 education, Noah engaged school-based teacher professional development, working as a literacy coach and staff developer to support teachers in alternative second-chance secondary level programs throughout Manhattan.